 - You can take some time off whenever you want — for as long as you want.

-Becoming Self-Employed Can Reduce Your Stress and Risk for Heart Disease and Other Diseases
+Making a Living From Home Can Reduce Your Stress, Risk for Heart Disease and Other Diseases

-Becoming self-employed can significantly reduce your stress as well as your risk for heart disease and other stress-related diseases.
+Becoming self-employed and making a living from home can significantly reduce your stress as well as your risk for heart disease and other stress-related diseases.

 Did you know that there is a higher incidence of a heart attack in the morning hours?
 The highest incidence of heart attack happens between 6 am to 12 pm.
 When it peaks at 9 am, there’s a three-fold increase in the frequency of heart attacks compared to 11 pm with the lowest frequency.